eyeseast/visible-data/_posts/2012-05-15-is-flying-getting-more-expensive.markdown

 }
 </style>

 Since I'm looking for flights to California and not finding anything south of $400, let's look at [the data](http://www.bts.gov/xml/atpi/src/datadisp_tableseries.xml) (with thanks to [@mtahani](https://twitter.com/#!/mtahani/statuses/202468422787940352)).
+This chart shows the quarterly average price of a plane ticket in the United States since 1995.

 <div id="chart"> </div>